 • Common Mishaps to Evade When Rebuilding a Small Engine

-When rebuilding a small engine, one needs to be conscious of certain common mistakes people usually make.
-Avoiding such errors can make a significant difference to the life span of your garden tractors.
+When rebuilding a small engine, one must be conscious of common mistakes people usually make.
+Avoiding such errors can significantly affect the life span of your garden tractors.
 The engine is the heart of your tractor, and careful attention can extend its longevity.

 • Taking Care of Your Antique Garden Tractors